Soriold/CSSE374-Eleven/README.md

 Milestone 2 Refactoring update: There was only one major design change during the refactoring after our Milestone 2 meeting.
 Previously, each of our model components had implemented a IGraphVizComponent interface and had a toGraphViz() method that generated the special text output for that component.
 After ASM parsing, our model would iterate over all of its components and gradually build this special GraphViz text output.
 Instead of doing this, we updated our design to use a visitor pattern to visit each model component and generate the GraphViz text output.
 Switching to this visitor pattern will make it much easier to generate new, different types of output in the future; we can reuse the same visitor design that is already in place.

 # Responsibilities:
 Ben Kimmel - Wrote ASM parsing and GraphViz text output code with Tayler.
 Helped Tayler with creating UML diagrams.
 Wrote return type and parameter Uses edge code.
 Helped Shayna write the parsing and processing code to produce basic sequence diagrams.
 Added support for including parameters and return types on sequence diagrams.
+Wrote framework for pattern detection, as well as Singleton detection.

 Tayler How - Wrote ASM parsing code with Ben.
 Helped Ben with writing GraphViz text output code.
 Created & updated manual/auto-generated UML diagrams.
 Wrote code to detect and parse object instantiation inside method bodies for "uses" arrows.
 Wrote test cases for edge cases of use/associate arrows & factory test cases.
 Wrote test cases for sequence diagrams, throubleshot sequence diagram code.
 Created manual sequence diagram for Collections.shuffle().